fachririyanto/fastapi-auth/README.md

 # FastAPI Auth
-Role based authentication using FastAPI (Python).
+Role-based authentication using FastAPI (Python).
+Designed for an internal application where user registration is not allowed; users can join only by invitation from superadmin or admin roles.

 ### Tech Stack
 - Database: PostgreSQL